cloudblog004/fantasticfoodies/content/en/posts/2587-step-by-step-guide-to-prepare-ultimate-crispy-baked-chicken-tenders.md

 - "to taste Salt and pepper"
 - " Vegetable oil"
 recipeinstructions:
-- "Mix together bread crumbs &amp; seasonings on a cookie sheet &amp; drizzle with oil. cook in 400° oven for 5 minutes.
+- "Mix together bread crumbs & seasonings on a cookie sheet & drizzle with oil. cook in 400° oven for 5 minutes.
 This makes the bread crumbs crispier"
-- "Whisk together eggs, mayonnaise, salt &amp; pepper to make a batter"
+- "Whisk together eggs, mayonnaise, salt & pepper to make a batter"
 - "Add chicken to batter and make sure they are covered completely"
 - "Coat each chicken tender with bread crumbs, pressing down to ensure the crumbs stick.
 Place on a greased baking sheet"
 - "Cook in 400° oven for 15 minutes or until chicken is done."